Medicare Denied Ambulance Claim

 What This Means

 Medicare reviewed your ambulance claim and decided the transport was not medically necessary or did not meet its coverage rules.
+On your notice this typically appears as CARC CO-50 (not deemed medically necessary), CO-96 (non-covered charges), or CO-5 (place of service inconsistent).
 This does not mean you didn’t need help — it means Medicare did not receive enough information to confirm that an ambulance was the only safe way to transport you.

 Ambulance denials are common, especially for non-emergency transport, and often come down to how the paperwork was filled out rather than whether you truly needed the ride.